 - a fresher relationship to our experience and the world around us

 Participants will get the most from the training if they are able to make a commitment to some 'home practice'.
 They will also be encouraged to bring mindfulness into their daily life, whether walking, eating breakfast, talking with friends and family, or dealing with emails.
 This will help to embed the practices so they can continue to develop mindfulness skills once the course has ended, leading to lasting change.

-Debbie is offering mindfulness coaching, drawing on her experience of teaching mindfulness for over 10 years; working with people who struggle with the inner self critic, stress, anxiety and depression.
-Debbie brings insight and clarity to difficult life situations and helps us see clearly to find a way to make our life more workable and less overwhelming.
-Based on the contents of the eight week Mindfulness Based Cognitive Therapy course, and her own training with Tony Robbins and her lifelong journey; Debbie provides the perfect space to take time to unpack the sessions and introduce you to the benefits of mindfulness training.
-Debbie talks through the outcomes that you may want, and together an experiential programme for your training and practice is put together specifically for you.
+Debbie is offering transformative mindfulness coaching, drawing on her experience of training and teaching mindfulness for over 25 years; working with the inner self critic, stress, anxiety, disappointment and feelings of depression.
+Debbie brings insight and clarity to our difficult life situations and helps us see clearly to work with strategies and find a way to make our life more workable and less overwhelming.
+Based on the contents of the eight week Mindfulness Based Cognitive Therapy course, and her own training with Tony Robbins and her lifelong journey; Debbie provides the perfect space to take time to unpack our difficulties and be introduced to the benefits of transformative mindfulness training.
+Debbie talks through the outcomes that you may want, and puts together a programme specifically developed for you.

 Mindful parenting is based on an adaptation of MBSR and MBCT.
 We introduce the formal meditation practices such as the body scan, mindfulness of breath, mindful movement etc in roughly the same progression as the MBSR/ MBCT courses.
 We introduce ‘mindfulness of everyday activities’ to help with various situations that come up in family settings with our children and family relationships and to help clarify and enhance how we respond in difficult circumstances.
 We focus on day-to-day parenting and family activities.
 In addition we weave short self- compassion practices throughout the 8 weeks.